Miscellaneous and Other Regulatory Considerations

 - Survey providers – examples acceptable sites: ISBER (UCSB, LTSC), Qualtrics (External), SurveyMonkey (External)

 - Survey question design: Online surveys must be designed to allow subjects to skip any question which they choose not to answer

-The researcher should ensure that procedures are not likely to adversely impact students’ opportunity to learn required educational content.
+For students being recruited from one’s own course, the Principal Investigator must ensure that procedures are not likely to adversely impact students’ opportunity to learn required educational content.

 Although students often provide a ready source of potential participants, they are not always as representative or appropriate to the research as other subject pools.
 Attention should be given to whether they are being solicited solely for convenience.

 For research proposals utilizing recruitment of students by the teacher/researcher, the HSC may require contacting the Department Chair for approval of the proposed subject population and recruitment method.

 Research conducted in grade schools may require school district approval, principal of school approval, or district IRB or review board approval, depending on the requirements of a particular school district.
 Depending on the nature or design of the research, teacher consent may also be required.
 Note that parental permission and child assent must always be obtained, unless the UCSB HSC has granted a waiver.
 All such school approvals shall be submitted to the HSC for inclusion in the protocol file.
 The HSC may require district approval as a condition of UCSB approval, or may permit the researcher to obtain district approval at a later time, as long as proof of school approval is submitted as required by the HSC.